Special Agent in Charge Charge Debbie Garner

 404-270-8864 - fax

 The Georgia Internet Crimes Against Children (ICAC) Task Force is housed within the Child Exploitation And Computer Crimes Unit (CEACCU).
-The mission of the ICAC Task Force program is to assist state and local law enforcement agencies in developing an effective response to cyber enticement, child pornography cases and child sex trafficking.
+The mission of the ICAC Task Force program is to assist state and local law enforcement agencies in developing an effective response to cyber enticement, child pornography and the commercial sexual exploitation of children (CSEC).
 This support encompasses forensic and investigative components, training and technical assistance, victim services, prevention and community education.
-The CEACCU consists of special agents and forensic computer specialists.
-The forensic computer specialists are able to process all types of digital media and computers for electronic evidence to be used to support criminal investigations.
-The unit provides forensic computer specialist support to GBI offices and other law enforcement agencies in the area of computer forensics.
-The special agents conduct pro-active and reactive investigations involving crimes against children and attempt to locate and rescue juvenile victims that are being forced to work as prostitutes in the commercial sexual exploitation of children.
-The unit also has several special agents that conduct network investigations to include all types of computer intrusions.
+The CEACCU consists of Special Agents and Digital Forensic Investigators.
+Digital Forensic Investigators process all types of digital media, including computers, cell phones, tablets, etc. for electronic evidence to be used in support of criminal investigations.
+The unit provides digital forensic support to GBI offices and other law enforcement agencies in the area of digital forensics.
+Special Agents assigned to the CEACCU conduct proactive and reactive investigations involving crimes against children and attempt to locate and rescue juvenile victims of commercial sexual exploitation.

-The ICAC Task Force Program was created by the Department of Justice to help state and local law enforcement agencies enhance their investigative response to offenders who use the Internet, online communication systems, or other computer technology to sexually exploit children.
-The program also provides community education in the area of Internet Safety.
-Any church, school, or civic group can request an age appropriate Internet Safety presentation by completing the form at http://www.gaicac.us/Community_Request.htm.
+The ICAC Task Force Program was created by the Department of Justice to help state and local law enforcement agencies enhance their investigative response to offenders who use the Internet, online communication systems, or other technology to sexually exploit children.
+The program also provides community education in the area of Internet Safety and Digital Citizenship.
+Any church, school, or civic group can request an age appropriate Internet Safety and Digital Citizenship presentation by completing the form at http://www.gaicactaskforce.com/request-a-presentation.html

 The CybertipLine is a national reporting mechanism for cases of child sexual exploitation including child pornography, online enticement of children for sex acts, molestation of children outside the family, sex tourism of children, child victims of prostitution, and unsolicited obscene material sent to a child.
 Reports may be made 24-hours per day, 7 days per week online at www.cybertipline.com or by calling 1-800-843-5678.